Routing Quick Reference

 Sawtooth

-High performance, reports conflicts
+High performance, reports conflicts, default router

 :linear-search